bday-boy/weeble/README.md

 ### High-priority

-- Add free play, give up, and show end buttons
+- Add show end buttons
 - Mess around with thresholds and see what works
 - Ignore anime that have titles/synonyms that already exist
-- Get weeble.ninja lmao
 - Add player stats

 ### Low-priority